sebmarkbage/ecmascript-undefined-propagation/README.md

 #### Why the special case?

-These are the only types that currently DOES throw so this is actually getting rid of a special case. `boolean`, `number`, `string` and `symbol` all doesn't throw.
-It's no weirder that `123.foo()` not throwing.
+These are the only types that currently DO throw so this is actually getting rid of a special case. `boolean`, `number`, `string` and `symbol` all don't throw.
+It's no weirder that `123.foo` not throwing.

 `Object.assign` and many others already special case `null` and `undefined` to be treated roughly like an empty object anyway because it is so convenient.